miary/RAG_Assessment/Readme.md

 ## RAG Evaluation using RAGAS

+### Assess RAG performance using synthetic data:
+- Use a generator LLM and a critic LLM
+- Generate reports:
+  - answer relevancy
+  - faithfulness
+  - context recall
+  - context precision

+### Setup:
 - Create a folder, 'docs', and place documents in folder
 - Create the 'models/llm' and 'models/embedding' folders
 - Download and place the GGUF LLM and Embedding models in their respective folder